 To ensure that Discord is running on the default settings set by developers, you can follow the steps below to reset your voice settings:

-- First, open the Discord app on your computer and access the Settings.
+- First, open the Discord app on your computer and access Settings.

 - Now, go to Voice & Video and scroll down to the bottom.

-- Lastly, click on Reset Voice Settings and follow the on-screen prompts to confirm your action.
+- Click Reset Voice Settings and follow the on-screen prompts to confirm your action.

-Go back to your voice chat server afterwards and check if your microphone is now working.
+Go back to your voice chat server and check if your microphone is working.

-If all the methods above did not work to solve the issue with your microphone, you could try reinstalling the Discord app on your computer, or you can temporarily use the web app of Discord to continue with your day-to-day tasks.
+If all the methods above did not solve the issue with your discord mic, you could try reinstalling the Discord app on your computer, or you can temporarily use the web app of Discord to continue with your day-to-day tasks.

 - Your machine is currently running Windows 10